-ESL 163: Elementary Speaking and Listening (90 hours - Core)
+ESL 163: Elementary Speaking and Listening (90 hours - core)

 This course aims at developing students' ability to handle a variety of basic social situations (introductions, ordering meals, asking directions, making purchases, taking & leaving simple messages, etc.).
 Students will learn to tell simple stories and describe pictures in simple sentences, and to understand simple narratives.
 They will also increase their vocabulary.
-The course includes an introduction to North American vowels and consonants and basic intonation patterns.
+The course includes an introduction to North American vowels and consonants as well as basic intonation patterns.

-ESL 183: Elementary Reading and Writing (90 hours - Core)
+ESL 183: Elementary Reading and Writing (90 hours - core)

 This course focuses on developing basic reading and writing skills.
-After completing the course, students are expected to be able to write short messages and descriptions; fill out simple forms; apply basic principles of capitalization and punctuation; read simplified short texts on familiar topics and answer factual questions about the reading; scan to locate information in text; and categorize vocabulary (synonyms, antonyms).
+After completing the course, students are expected to be able to write short messages and descriptions; fill out simple forms; apply basic principles of capitalization and punctuation; read simplified short texts on familiar topics and answer factual questions about the reading; scan to locate information in text; categorize vocabulary (synonyms, antonyms).
 Students will also increase their vocabulary.

-ESL 193: Introduction to Debate (30 hours - Elective)
+ESL 193: Introduction to Debate (30 hours - elective)

-This elective course focuses on building strong conversation skills through a variety of problem-solving activities and discussion of controversial issues.
+This elective course focuses on helping students build strong conversation skills through a variety of problem-solving activities and discussion of controversial issues.

-ESL 194: Fluency Through Video I (30 hours - Elective)
+ESL 194: Fluency Through Video I (30 hours - elective)